Stevo5o/OCA-Java-Programmer/README.md

 ```
 // public Access Modifier
-// class keyword used for specifing a class
+// class keyword used for specifying a class
 // name of class Cat
 public class Cat
 { // open curly brace of the class Cat